aws-cloudformation/cloudformation-guard/action/README.md

 ## About

-The Cloudformation Guard GitHub Action validates AWS CloudFormation templates using your defined Cloudformation Guard rules.
+The CloudFormation Guard GitHub Action validates AWS CloudFormation templates using your defined CloudFormation Guard rules.
 It is designed to be used as a part of your GitHub Actions CI workflow, allowing you to automatically validate your CloudFormation templates whenever changes are made to your repository.

-This action ensures that your CloudFormation templates adhere to your defined Cloudformation Guard rules, providing continuous validation and feedback during the development process.
+This action ensures that your CloudFormation templates adhere to your defined CloudFormation Guard rules, providing continuous validation and feedback during the development process.
 It can help catch potential issues early and maintain consistency across your CloudFormation templates.